 Vice President-Land, Suemaur Exploration & Production, LLC

-Devlin began work as a Landman with Harkins & Company.
+Mr. Devlin began his career in the oil and gas industry as a Landman with Harkins & Company.
 In 1990, Devlin joined Suemaur Exploration, Inc. as Land Manager.
-Devlin is now Vice President – Land and is a co-owner, Director and Secretary of Suemaur Exploration & Production, LLC and its affiliated entities.
+Devlin is now Vice Presidentof Land and is a co-owner, Director and Secretary of Suemaur Exploration & Production, LLC and its affiliated entities.

 - Dan Dinges - Houston

 Chairman, President and Chief Executive Officer, Cabot Oil & Gas Corporation